 When trying to purchase a vehicle in cash I searched high and low for an article that would tell me exactly what to do.
 However, none did.
-All of the articles told me buying in cash is a good idea, that I should check the vehicle thoroughly, to take the vehicle to a mechanic and how to negotiate.
+All of the articles told me buying in cash is a good idea, that I should check the vehicle thoroughly, to take it to a mechanic first, and how to negotiate.
 However, they glossed over my actual question: how do I physically get cash to buy a car?

 So How Do You Buy a Car in Cash?

 There are a few ways to do it, but they all require that you plan things in advance.